conan-io/docs/reference/commands/run.rst

     Installing and building dependencies, this might take a while...
     OpenSSL 3.5.4 30 Sep 2025 (Library: OpenSSL 3.5.4 30 Sep 2025)

-This command is useful when you want to execute somme specific binary from any package.
+This command is useful when you want to execute some specific binary from any package.

 .. note::
     This command activates both the ``host`` and ``build`` contexts, so that both contexts binaries are made available at once.